commonsearch/cosr-about/content/pages/developer/tutorials/analyzing-the-web-with-spark-on-ec2.md

 In this tutorial we will use one document source ([Common Crawl](https://www.commoncrawl.org)) and two plugins (one to filter documents, and one to dump our list of backlinks).

 For this example, let's collect all links to Wikipedia pages, except those coming from Blogpost or Tumblr.
-This is how the pipeline looks:
+The pipeline looks like this:

 [![Pipeline](/images/developer/tutorials/spark-backlinks-pipeline.svg)](/images/developer/tutorials/spark-backlinks-pipeline.svg)